hectane/docker-hectane/README.md

 Emails awaiting delivery in the mail queue are stored in `/data` by default.
 This location can be changed by setting the `DIRECTORY` environment variable.
 Using a volume is recommended since you will most likely want to retain the emails between restarts:

     docker run \
-        -v /home/bob/go-cannon:/data \
+        -v /home/bob/hectane:/data \
         ...

-Some SMTP servers don't have TLS configured correctly, which prevents go-cannon from delivering messages.
+Some SMTP servers don't have TLS configured correctly, which prevents Hectane from delivering messages.
 You can work around this by disabling SSL verification:

     docker run \
         -e DISABLE_SSL_VERIFICATION=1 \